Common Diesel Engine Issues and How to Spot Them

 Early Warning Signs You Shouldn’t Ignore

-• Needing to add oil more often than usual—this can signal that the piston rings are worn or that there’s cylinder liner problems.
+• Needing to add oil more often than usual can signal worn piston rings or cylinder liner problems.

-• The engine keeps running after you switch it off—this is known as “diesel runaway”.
+• The engine keeps running after you switch it off, known as “diesel runaway”.

 Simple Checks That Save Money